ConnorJL/GPT2/README.md

 From command line:

-`python3 main.py --model Your-Model.json --predict_text "Hello there!
+`python3 main.py --model Your-Model.json [--top_k Top-K-Truncation] --predict_text "Hello there!
 My name is"`

 From file:

-`python3 main.py --model Your-Model.json --predict_file input.txt`
+`python3 main.py --model Your-Model.json [--top_k Top-K-Truncation] --predict_file input.txt`

+The optional top_k parameter causes the model to only consider the top k most likely tokens at each step.
+Setting this around 40 tends to create better results, but with less variety.

 Prediction on TPUs is not supported.